UNINETTSigma2/documentation/apps/gdal.md

 TODO: insert table

-To load the default GDAL module, run
+To load the default GDAL module, run in the terminal

     module load GDAL